 Impossible.
 That was my first thought when I saw the class roster.
 In one of my ninth grade English classes, 13 of my 27 students had IEPs.
 Additionally, about one-third of the students had failed the class the previous year.
-I dreaded even meeting them on the first day of school.
+I dreaded the first day of school.
 But then something wonderful happened: The principal assigned me a co-teacher, a special education expert to serve as another set of hands (and eyes and ears!) during this class every day.
 I was thrilled.

 My co-teacher Sandie was a joy to collaborate with, but our relationship was by no means perfect, especially at the beginning.
 We often struggled to find planning time.
 Sometimes we disagreed about how to best help a particular student.
 However, we nurtured the co-teaching relationship and, in time, found a rhythm that worked for us—and for the students we served.